bazbt3/the_thorgon_empire/Outline.md

 * Whilst the term 'bureaucratic machine' normally refers to a concept of layers of frustration, the Thorgons have a bureaucratic machine.
 Just the one.
 It's huge.

 ### Ag-AckAck Snurf
-* Known as Snurf only to itself and Humans
+* Known as Snurf only to himself and Humans
 * Under-Deputy-Vice-Sub-Snarglist, a title earned during decades serving the Empire's bureaucratic machine.
 * One side-effect of his long association with the Humans: dark, subversive, questioning thoughts barely quashed, all growing with time.